willward20/willward20.github.io/_projects/ACC-active-inverse/index.md

 ## Results

+{% include image-gallery.html images="results.png" height="400" %}

+* We test our method in two scenarios: a pursuit game and a driving assistant game
+* Across both scenarios, the leader plans control actions that clearly distinguish the follower's trajectories under each of its possible objectives.

 {% include youtube-video.html id="csQpXJh1SmM" autoplay= "false"%}

+* The video above visualizes the follower's trajectories under each of its possible objectives in Gazebo.

 ## Technical Contributions
 * Solved optimization problems in Julia using the convex-concave procedure and the MOSEK solver.